-The manufacturer recommends the use of a low-VOC, premium, water-free flooring adhesive specifically recommended by the adhesive manufacturer for use with bamboo flooring.
+The manufacturer recommends the use of a low-VOC, premium, water-free flooring adhesive specifically recommended by the adhesive manufacturer for use with engineered wood flooring.
 Please refer to adhesive manufacturer's instructions for appropriate trowel size and installation tips.